8 Steps to a Healthy Heart

 Heart Helper 8: Choose Healthy Fats

-So limit your intake of these foods and focus on consuming healthy unsaturated fats like avocados, walnuts and olive oil, which have been shown to reduce LDL levels and also to regulate blood clotting—both which improve your heart health.
-Learn more by reading our article, How Can I Get More Healthy Fats into My Diet?
+Limit your intake of these foods and focus on consuming healthy unsaturated fats like avocados, walnuts, and olive oil, which have been shown to reduce LDL levels and also to regulate blood clotting — both which improve your heart health.